akade/Akade.IndexedSet/README.md

 ```

 ### How do I do case-insensitve (fuzzy) string matching (Prefix, FullTextIndex)?
-Remember that you can index whatever you want, including copmuter properties.
+Remember that you can index whatever you want, including computed properties.
 This also applies for fuzzy matching:

 ```csharp
 IndexedSet<Data> set = IndexedSetBuilder<Data>.Create(x => x.PrimaryKey)